 We believe: it is our privilege to be stewards of the land and that we should leave it in a better state than when we got it.

-We believe: our children and our animals should be raised in a healthy mental and physical environment.
+We believe: children and animals should be raised in a healthy mental and physical environment.

 We believe: animals should be treated kindly, humanely, ethically and have access to fresh air, clean water, green grass and sunshine.